-El Paso Police Respond To Active Shooter At Walmart
+Multiple Fatalities Reported In El Paso Shooting; Suspect In Custody

+"It is a tragedy beyond tragedies, and I would not ever have expected it here, and I'm just torn up about it," Margo said.

-Police in El Paso, Texas, are responding to "multi reports of multiple shooters" near a Walmart and the Cielo Vista Mall, according to department officials.
+Earlier in the day, officials said they had received reports of multiple shooters at multiple locations at the busy shopping complex near the Cielo Vista Mall.

-"Scene is still active," police wrote on Twitter, urging people to stay away as "police [are] conducting a search of a very large area."
+"Scene is still active," police wrote on Twitter around noon, urging people to stay away as "police [are] conducting a search of a very large area."

 Scene is still Active.
 We have multi reports of multiple shooters.
 Please avoid area police conducting search of a very large area.
 Media staging will be given when area is secure.— EL PASO POLICE DEPT (@EPPOLICE) August 3, 2019

-Enrique Duenas Aguilar, a fire department spokesman, told NPR that shots were fired outside of the Walmart "and the suspected shooter went inside the store."
+Enrique Duenas Aguilar, a fire department spokesman, told NPR that 18 people were transported to local hospitals.
+There are no confirmed reports on the number of casualties.

-Aquilar said that all of the surrounding businesses, including the Cielo Vista Mall, are on lockdown.
+Aguilar also said that all of the surrounding businesses, including the Cielo Vista Mall, are on lockdown.

 Mistey Garcia, who works at a nearby restaurant, said people were instructed to shelter in place.

-"Right now, we're all told to stay in the back, away from the windows, and we're
+"Right now, we're all told to stay in the back, away from the windows, and we're watching the news quietly," she told ABC News earlier Saturday.

 Another restaurant employee, Adrian Loera, said Walmart employees ran for their lives, seeking shelter at nearby businesses.